When does your bankruptcy end?

-If you do not have enough possessions to pay the bankruptcy costs, for instance the curator’s salary, the bankruptcy ends due to insufficient means (‘gebrek aan baten).The curator (trustee, liquidator) requests this from the court.
+If you do not have enough possessions to pay the bankruptcy costs, for instance the curator’s salary, the bankruptcy ends due to insufficient means (gebrek aan baten).The curator (trustee, liquidator) requests this from the court.
 All debts remain.
 In the future, creditors can try to collect a debt again.
 Some debts may expire.

 You have reached an agreement with your creditors

-The bankruptcy ends if you reach an agreement with your creditors.
-Usually, you agree to pay part of the debt, in exchange for a full remission.
-In other words, you won’t have to pay the rest of your debts.
+The bankruptcy ends if your creditors agree to the curator's proposal.
+For example, you agree to pay part of the debt, in exchange for a full remission.
+In other words, you will not have to pay the rest of your debts.
 The court has to approve the agreement; this is called homologation.

 In case of a bankruptcy ending in an agreement with the creditors, the curator will draw up the ranking of creditors and a distribution list.
 Creditors can appeal against this distribution list for 10 days.
-If they don’t, the distribution list is settled and the bankruptcy ends.
+If they do not, the distribution list is settled and the bankruptcy ends.

 You have not reached an agreement with your creditors (insolvency)

 You fail to reach an agreement with your creditors.
 The court will rule insolvency.
 The curator will sell your assets, and divide the revenue amongst the creditors.
 Whether or not your personal belongings are also sold depends on the business structure of your company.

 Certain creditors have priority, such as the tax authorities.
 These creditors are the first to be paid in full.
 If there is any capital left after that, it will be divided among the other (competitive) creditors.
 You will then be dissolved as a legal person declared bankrupt: you will cease to exist.
 If you are a natural person (legal entity without legal personality), also your personal items will be sold to pay off your creditors.